farouqdaif1/image-uploader/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 Challenge: Create an Image Uploader application.
-Use any front-end libraries of your choice.
-Create your API.
 Fulfill user stories below:

 - User story: I can drag and drop an image to upload it.
 - User story: I can choose to select an image from my folder.